adaptris/interlok-docs/docs/pages/developer/developer-ui-optional-components.md

 </project>
 ```

-### What if i'm using gradle and not maven? ###
+### What if I'm using gradle and not maven? ###

 Sure, all of the above explains what needs to go into the pom.xml file but what if you're not using maven (!)
 This section will cover what to put in your gradle file so that the POM is generated correctly.

 Basically, you need to utilise the [Maven Publish Plugin](https://docs.gradle.org/current/userguide/publishing_maven.html).

-So lets look at a real example, inside the interlok-json project [build.gradle](https://github.com/adaptris/interlok-json/raw/develop/interlok-json/build.gradle) file, is the publishing action, that is used to publish the build artifacts to our Nexus repository:
+Lets look at a real example, inside the interlok-json project [build.gradle](https://github.com/adaptris/interlok-json/raw/develop/interlok-json/build.gradle) file, is the publishing action, that is used to publish the build artifacts to our Nexus repository:
 ```groovy
 publishing {
   publications {